Exygy/minimongoid/README.md

 # Testing
 There are some stupid simple tests that you can run:

-    mrt test-packages ./
+    meteor test-packages ./

-UPDATE: as of Meteor 0.6.5, these tests no longer seem to run (it says 0 of 0 passed).
-Haven't looked into it yet.
+Then open your browser and go to localhost:3000
 -----
 Created by Dave Kaplan of [Exygy](http://exygy.com), and originally derived from Mario Uher's [minimongoid](https://github.com/haihappen/minimongoid).